zankhanapathak/watson-visual-recognition-app/README.md

-# IBM Interconnect 2016
+# Using Watson Visual Recognition with Node-RED to recognize the content of the image - Step-by-Step Guide

-Welcome to IBMInterconnect Watson Lab.
 In this lab we will build a travel advisor application that recognizes the content of the image which can be used to provide more information about the destination.

 Overview :

 <img src="images/Overview.png" width="1500" align="center">